Ramanshu02/News-Site/README.md

 **4) Session-based authentication (secure login/logout)**
 Users must log in with valid credentials.
 Sessions prevent unauthorized access to the admin panel.
 Secure logout ensures no one can access data after logging out.

-**5) Website settings with dynamic logo**
+**5)  Website settings with dynamic logo and footer**
-Admin can update website name, footer description, and logo image.
-The logo and settings update dynamically across the site.
+• Admin can update website name, logo image and footer description.
+• Both the logo and footer content update dynamically across the site without manual code changes.

 **6) Upload & display post images**
 Admin can upload images while creating or editing posts.
 Images are stored in an upload folder with unique names.
 Posts dynamically display images on the front end.